Algie the Miner

-Algie, the Miner is a 1912 American silent Western film produced by Solax Studios.
+Algie, the Miner is a 1912 American pre-code silent western film produced by Solax Studios.
 It was directed by Harry Schenck, Edward Warren, and Alice Guy and stars Billy Quirk, with Clarice Jackson as Miss Lyons.

 The film was advertised as: "A real live western comedy, showing how a sissy boy won his sweetheart's hands by going out west and making a man of himself".

-During the early days of motion pictures one-reel films, approximately ten-minutes long, were made to be shown as part of a variety show, either in vaudeville theaters, along with live acts featuring singers or comedians, or at a nickelodeon movie theater where the audience paid five cents to view a half-hour of short films.
-Algie the Miner was shown at both types of theaters.
+The film has been commonly regarded as the first to feature a queer character.